Tree planted in memory of Queen Elizabeth II at County Hall

 The Lord-Lieutenant of Wiltshire, Mrs Sarah Troughton attended a tree planting ceremony at County Hall in Trowbridge on Monday 13 March 2023 and planted a Hornbeam tree.
 Also in attendance were Cllr Stuart Wheeler, Chairman of Wiltshire Council, Cllr Richard Clewer, Leader of Wiltshire Council and Terence Herbert, Chief Executive of Wiltshire Council.

 The ceremony was part of The Queen's Green Canopy, which is a unique tree planting programme launched to mark Her Majesty's Platinum Jubilee in 2022 and to create a legacy in honour of The Queen's 70 years of service.
 Following the wishes of His Majesty The King, The Queen's Green Canopy initiative has been extended to the end of March 2023 to give people the opportunity to plant trees in memoriam to honour Her Majesty.
-Across Swindon and Wiltshire over 30,000 tress have been planted as part of the The Queen's Green Canopy.
+Across Swindon and Wiltshire over 30,000 trees have been planted as part of the The Queen's Green Canopy.

 Trees have also been planted at Wiltshire Council's other office; Monkton Park, Chippenham and Bourne Hill, Salisbury.